RoboTech360/WiFi-PasswordRecall/README.md

 ## Features

 - Retrieve WiFi passwords: WiFi-PasswordRecall allows you to recover forgotten WiFi passwords for networks you have connected to in the past.
+- option: User can retrive password for a particular Profile/SSID or see password for all SSID networks or get a log file with networks and passwords connected in history.
 - Compatibility: WiFi-PasswordRecall works with Windows operating system.
+- NOTE: Password for manaully Forget networks can not be recovered.

 ## Getting Started

 To get started with WiFi-PasswordRecall, follow these simple steps:

 1. Download the WiFi-PasswordRecall file from the repository.
+(WiFiPwd-Recall.EXE)
 2. Run the file on your computer.
 3. The tool will scan and display a list of previously connected WiFi networks.
-4. Select the network for which you need to retrieve the password.
+4. Select the option per requirement.
-5. WiFi-PasswordRecall will display the password on the screen, allowing you to reconnect to the network.
+5. WiFi-PasswordRecall will display the password on the screen, or log to a file "wifi_passwords.log"

 Note: WiFi-PasswordRecall requires administrative privileges to retrieve WiFi passwords successfully.